UtahRails.net Copyright 2000-2008 Don Strack

 Which end is front on a passenger car, i.e., on the diagram sheet, is it right or left?
 Is it always the same?

 For the most part the railroads (Union Pacific) did not have a "forward or rear" of their passenger cars.
 However, a few cars did operate in one direction as a rule: RPO/baggage cars operated RPO forward due to mail contract.
 Some coaches operated vestibules forward, and other coaches operated vestibules to the rear.
-Dinres and kitchen cars operated vestibules to the rear.
+Diners and kitchen cars operated vestibules to the rear.
 UP domes had a deflectors on the roof line for better wind flow over the dome.
 Lounges were vestibules forward.
 Some lounge cars ran with main lounge area to the rear.
 In short they had no real set rules on this.
-The mechanical people will say the direction of travel was marked by the placement of the car brake wheel; but problems have been found with this too. (based on information from Dave Seidel, September 14, 2004)
+The mechanical people will say the direction of travel was marked by the placement of the car brake wheel; but problems have been found with this too. (based on information from David Seidel, September 14, 2004)

-Are passenger cars "rebuilt" or "remodeled"? or "reconfigured"?
+Are passenger cars "rebuilt" or "remodeled"?

 When did passenger car trucks change from gray to aluminum paint?